lukaszreszke93/lukasz-coding/2020-05-09-architectural-view-model.md

 Each of these views has a different goal and will be addressed when talking to different stakeholders.
 The goal is to be able to distinguish which view should be used in a given discussion or meeting.

-I am not sure who should be 'the glue' of those views.
+I am not sure yet what person in the organization should be 'the glue' of those views.
 I haven't used that yet.
-It's a new concept for me which I am trying to understand and *implement*.
+It's a new concept for me which I am trying to understand and start *implementing*.
 There's a project on a horizon where there will be a chance to gather requirements and design a system from scratch.
 As I see it, it will be a good time for discussions, that are more aware and focused on different views.

 Different architectural models will also differ with the notation that is used to represent them.